Leo-godel/Project-S-data-preparation/README.md

 The format is the same as that of Sun_A.dat and Sun_B.dat except that there is an additional data column recording the phase of moon.
 The phase of moon should be a number between 0 and 1.
 However, due to the not high recognition rate of the Optical Character Recognition(OCR) package we are using, this column contains some invalid data.

+## How to generate the data
+In order to generate the data, one needs to follow the following steps:
+1. Download the New Data.rar from the Google Drive link in the Raw_picture_data.txt under the data folder on Github.
+2. Unzip the New Data.rar file and there will be three folders: 1_Berkeley, 2_Shanghai, and 3_Sydney.
+In each of these three folders, there will be three subfolders: Moon, Sun A, and Sun B.
+3. Copy the three ipynb files Moon.ipynb, Sun A.ipynb, and Sun B.ipynb to all three folders mentioned in step 2.
+The ipynb files can be found under code folder on Github.
+4. In 1_Berkeley folder, run Moon.ipynb, Sun A.ipynb, and Sun B.ipynb and you will get the Moon.dat, Sun_A.dat, and Sun_B.dat data files corresponding to the observation at Berkeley.
+(Notice: this may take an hour to complete running on a gaming laptop!)
+5. In 2_Shanghai folder, run Moon.ipynb, Sun A.ipynb, and Sun B.ipynb and you will get the Moon.dat, Sun_A.dat, and Sun_B.dat data files corresponding to the observation at Shanghai.
+(Notice: this may take an hour to complete running on a gaming laptop!)
+6. In 3_Sydney folder, run Moon.ipynb, Sun A.ipynb, and Sun B.ipynb and you will get the Moon.dat, Sun_A.dat, and Sun_B.dat data files corresponding to the observation at Sydney.
+(Notice: this may take an hour to complete running on a gaming laptop!)